dekuNukem/duckyPad/getting_started.md

 You can use the free and open-source [autohotkey](https://www.autohotkey.com) for even more sophisticated needs, such as controlling mouse movements, executing scripts, etc.

-To do this, duckyPad can be set up to press a simple combo like `WIN + F1`, which then get captured by autohotkey to execute a more complex custom script on your PC.
+To do this, duckyPad can be set up to press a simple combo like `WIN + F1`, which then gets captured by autohotkey to execute a more complex script on your PC.

 * Download and install [autohotkey](https://www.autohotkey.com)